nidomiro/relation-tuple-parser/packages/typescript/README.md

 ## Publish

+Make sure you are logged into npm.

-Run `nx publish typescript` to publish to npm.
+Run `nx publish typescript --ver x.x.x --tag latest` to publish to npm.